Plans are afoot to erect a statue of a Liverpool gymnastics and athletics entrepreneur who founded the ‘Liverpool Olympics’.

 Charity Liverpool Heartbeat is behind proposals to honour Kensington-born John Hulley, who lived in the city from 1832 to 1875.

-Subject to planning permission, the statue would be located on a vacant concrete plinth at the junction between Mariners Wharf, Coburg Wharf and Kings Parade.
+Subject to planning permission, the statue will be located on a vacant concrete plinth at the junction between Mariners Wharf, Coburg Wharf and Kings Parade.

 Renowned sculptor Tom Murphy, whose creations include the Bill Shankly memorial at Anfield stadium and the John Lennon statue at Liverpool John Lennon Airport, has been commissioned by Liverpool Heartbeat to produce the work.